cubedcod/WebServer/README.md

 ## WHAT

-fix the web in post-production. some suggest we [abandon it](https://drewdevault.com/2020/11/01/What-is-Gemini-anyway.html) - i'm attempting to fix it by presenting a server with the desired capabilities at localhost which makes use of incomplete and semibroken origin servers to facilitate its implementation. this effectively inserts a local cache [into a hierarchy](https://gist.github.com/paniq/bf5b291949be14771344b19a38f042c0) ahead of the global web and facilitates offline scenarios and automatic [archival and conversion](https://beepb00p.xyz/sad-infra.html)
+fix the web in post-production. some suggest we [abandon it](https://drewdevault.com/2020/11/01/What-is-Gemini-anyway.html) - i'm attempting to fix it by presenting a server with the desired capabilities at localhost which makes use of incomplete and semibroken origin servers to facilitate its implementation. this effectively inserts a local cache [into a hierarchy](https://gist.github.com/paniq/bf5b291949be14771344b19a38f042c0) ahead of the global web and facilitates offline scenarios and [automatic archiving](https://beepb00p.xyz/sad-infra.html)

 ## WHY